Zoha-Arif/ComBatDemo/README.md

 - `inteprior.m`
 - `combat.m`

-You can find these files in the [ComBatHarmonization repository here](https://github.com/Jfortin1/ComBatHarmonization/tree/master/Matlab/scripts).
+You can find these files [here](https://github.com/Jfortin1/ComBatHarmonization/tree/master/Matlab/scripts).

 Place all the `.m` files into a single directory on your computer (e.g., `~/Documents/MATLAB/ComBat/`).